Robbie025/ComplexMethod/docs/source/ComplexMethodMatlab.rst

 	More information comming soon ....

-		The complex method in matlab is provided in the /matlab folder for matlab users. complexrf.m contains the complex method.
+		The complex method implemented in matlab is located in the ComplexMethod/matlab folder.
 Several sample functions are also provided.
 This code is part of the *TMKT48 - Design Optimization* given at the Division of Machine Design, Linköping University, Sweden.
 Documentation can also be found in the souce files.